In parallel immigration push, bill focuses on high-skilled workers

-WASHINGTON (Reuters) - Senators introduced a new proposal on Tuesday to make life easier for highly skilled immigrants and their employers to nourish America’s high-technology industries as Congress begins the long process of tackling immigration reform.
+WASHINGTON, Jan 29 (Reuters) - U.S. senators introduced a new proposal on Tuesday to make life easier for highly skilled immigrants and their employers to nourish America’s high-technology industries as Congress begins the long process of tackling immigration reform.

 A bipartisan bill, focused largely on highly educated foreign workers, was introduced in Congress a day after another group of senators unveiled a comprehensive plan for simplifying the U.S. immigration system and giving illegal immigrants a chance to become citizens.